How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Embodiment and imaginary-time quantum dynamics

 Up to now we have focused on the case of a well-known so-called ``stoquastic'' Hamiltonian $H$ (see Eq.~\eqref{em:H}.
 However, we will describe more general Hamiltonians later on.

 It seems natural to wonder what about actual, real-time quantum dynamics.
 Up to now we have considered a scientist $F$ performing an experiment with a generic physical system $S$.
 However, $F$ is also a physical system.
 So, the combined system $S_{\rm coup} = F+S$ that we have modeled is also a physical system.
 In our previous analysis $S_{\rm coup}$ appears as an observer-independent physical system.
 Consistency would require that such an observer also be included in the action-perception loop.
-It turns out that properly dealing with this situation can lead to complex density matrices and real-time quantum dynamics.
+It appears that properly dealing with this situation manifests aspects of a real-time quantum dynamics.
 We will discuss this in Sec.~\ref{sm:first}.